GuilhermeAlmeidaO/guilhermealmeidao/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 15 years old, currently living in Brazil.
-I have studying English for 5 years and have experience with Python, Javascript, Typescript, React.
-I'm also a medalist of the mathematics olympiad of the state of São Paulo, which helped me develop important skills such as have a good logic and know solve a problem wisely.
+  - 💬 I am currently living in Brazil.
+I've been studying English for 5 years and i have experience with Python, Javascript, Typescript, React.
+I'm also a medalist of the mathematics olympiad of the state of São Paulo in the year 2024, which helped me develop important skills such as have a good logic and know solve a problem wisely.

   - ⚡ I enjoy watching movies and playing games!
-I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
+I believe that my personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>

 <!-- Links -->